sebastientourbier/multiscalebrainparcellator/README.md

 ## Multi-Scale Brain Parcellator BIDS App

-This BIDS App implements a full anatomical MRI processing pipeline using FreeSurfer and the Connectome Mapper 3, from raw T1 data to structural brain parcellation at five different scales.
+This BIDS App implements a full anatomical MRI processing pipeline using FreeSurfer and the Connectome Mapping Toolkit, from raw T1w data to structural brain parcellation at five different scales.

 ![Image not found](images/multiscalebrainparcellator.png)

-The Multi-Scale Brain Parcellator and the Connectome Mapper 3 are part of the Connectome Mapping Toolkit.
+The Multi-Scale Brain Parcellator is part of the Connectome Mapping Toolkit.

 ### Documentation